-Our responsibility is to audit and express an opinion on the relevant elements of the Solvency and Financial Condition Report in accordance with European Union (Insurance and Reinsurance) Regulations 2015 and International Standards on Auditing (UK and Ireland)53.
+Our responsibility is to audit and express an opinion on the relevant elements of the Solvency and Financial Condition Report in accordance with European Union (Insurance and Reinsurance) Regulations 2015 and International Standards on Auditing (UK and Ireland)55.
+Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.